SRI update

 Nordex SE, Germany

 Part owner of the company ORNX which according to a Moroccan government statement [or download] dated 11 May 2023 is planning to install a wind farm and a green hydrogen production unit in Boujdour over an area of 145,333 ha, in partnership with Acciona SA.
-WSRW wrote Nordex on 31.10.2023.
+WSRW wrote Nordex on 31.10.2023, but without having received an answer.

 Veolia Environnement S.A., France